This article was last edited over 3 years ago. Information here may no longer be accurate. Please proceed with caution, and feel free to contact me.

 Create a service at

-/etc/systemd/system/screen-off.service that will run at shutdown.
+/etc/systemd/system/screen-off.service that will run

 The service will call our script that powers off the backlight on the screen.